dwjoyce/pythonbook/04 - Getting help.rst

 This takes a few seconds for Python to work out, but it will list every available module that can be imported by your program, including the ``math`` or ``turtle`` module we used in the previous chapter.

-To delve deeper, we can find out more information on functions inside these other modules by using the dot notiation as introduced last time.
+To delve deeper, we can find out more information on functions inside these other modules by using the dot notation as introduced last time.
 So, for example, if we want to find out more information on the square root function inside the math module, we could do the following:

     >>> import math
     >>> help(math.sqrt)